How Much Do Window Treatments Cost in 2025?

 Frequently Asked Questions

-Custom window treatments average around $800 per window, ranging from $150 to $3,000 for materials alone before you factor for labor costs.
+Custom window treatments cost $800 per window, ranging from $150 to $3,000 for materials alone, before labor is factored in.
 Blinds are the most economical option, while custom curtains and drapes are more expensive due to intricate designs and premium materials.
-The final cost depends on your style preferences, material quality, and installation complexity.
+The final cost depends on your style preferences, material quality, and the complexity of the installation.

 Energy-efficient window treatments lower energy costs by minimizing heat transfer through advanced fabric technology and design.
-Window treatments block excessive sunlight while retaining consistent indoor temperature, reducing the demand on heating and cooling systems.
-They retain heat in the winter and keep your home cool in the summer.
-This proactive approach maintains year-round comfort and produces measurable savings on electric bills through superior energy management.
+They block excessive sunlight while maintaining a consistent indoor temperature, thereby reducing the demand on heating and cooling systems.
+They retain heat in winter and keep your home cool in summer, maintaining year-round comfort and producing measurable savings on electric bills through superior energy management.

 Need professional help with your project?